New Bathroom Cost

 Room Reconfiguration

-If you want to switch up an existing room with no plumbing into a bathroom, be aware that this will cost considerably more than a straightforward old-for-new bathroom suite replacement.
+If you want to turn an existing room with no plumbing into a bathroom, this will cost considerably more than a straightforward old-for-new bathroom suite replacement.

 Quality of Finish

-The more basic the items you are looking to include in your new bathroom, the lower the overall cost will be, but you will have to take into account the quality and how long these items will last.
+The more basic the items you include in your new bathroom, the lower the overall cost will be, but you will have to take into account the quality and how long these items will last.

 Bathroom installation cost 2

-Adding nice-to-have extras such as underfloor heating, LED mood lighting, and waterproof TVs can increase the premium quality of a bathroom refurb - although this comes at a higher price.
+Adding nice-to-have extras such as LED mood lighting and waterproof TVs can increase the premium quality of a bathroom refurb.
+While it's not an essential bathroom refurbishment cost, bathroom TV prices can add £330+ to your total bill.

 Functionality of Bathroom Suite

-There are thousands of bathroom suites on the market, which is great news as there is something for everyone, but how specific do you want to be?
-For some people, price is more important than the style, aesthetic or extra functions that a suite may have.
+There are thousands of bathroom suites on the market, which is great news as there is something for everyone.

-People short on space often want every piece to be as multi-functional as possible.
-There are single-unit showers or double units, some with sliding doors or concertina doors, or there are walk-in showers, and even wet rooms, for example.
+Those short on space often want every piece to be as multi-functional as possible.
+There are single-unit showers or double units, some with sliding doors or concertina doors, or walk-in showers, and even wet rooms, for example.

 Bathroom installation cost 3